 University of Tennessee Vol Dining Dietitian

 Nutritional educational services offered by the student nutrition educator include weight management, healthy eating practices, heart health, food allergies, vegetarian and vegan diets, GERD, IBS, dietary vitamin/mineral sources, and religious special dietary needs.

 If you have any nutrition-related questions or concerns, feel free to contact the student nutrition educator to make an appointment at 865-974-4111 or by e-mail at firstname.lastname@example.org.

 Interactive Self-Assessment Tools

-Use these interactive self-assessment tools to learn more about your health and health risks and discover new resources to help you lead a healthy lifestyle.
+Use these interactive self-assessment tools to learn more about nutrition to help you lead a healthy lifestyle.

 **Remember, these calculators are not intended as a substitute for professional medical advice.
 If you have any specific health concerns, please contact your primary care provider.